christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 Other Pooling Methods:
 - Average Pooling: Computes the average value, retaining more information than the former but potentially "diluting" key features.
 - Global Pooling: reducing each feature map to a single value, summarizing the entire map.
-- Mixed-Pooling and Super-Pixel Pooling, emerging techniques aimed at improving performance in divese applications of image classification and object detection like in our case.
+- Mixed-Pooling and Super-Pixel Pooling, emerging techniques aimed at improving performance in diverse applications of image classification and object detection like in our case.

 ![Simple Maths](images/compute-simple_convolution.jpg)

 ### Tools and Ecosystems:
   Google TensorFlow and Keras are the most used frameworks for building CNNs, in image classification and object detection use cases.
 But there are also other popular libraries:
   - Pytorch: preferred for its dynamic computation graph, useful for image segmentation and object detection with CNN architecture like ResNet,
-  - KNIME Analytics Platform: a code-free environment to implement CNN for image classification tasksfor deriving useful information from images.
+  - KNIME Analytics Platform: a code-free environment to implement CNN for image classification tasks for deriving useful information from images.